ibm-cloud-docs/cloud-object-storage/help/faq.md

 You can use the [Resource Configuration API](https://cloud.ibm.com/apidocs/cos/cos-configuration#returns-metadata-for-the-specified-bucket) to get the bytes used for a given bucket.

+## How can I view my buckets?
+{: #faq-bucket-view}
+{: faq}

+You can view and navigate your buckets using the console, CLI or the API.

+For example, the CLI command `ibmcloud cos buckets` will list all buckets associated with the targeted service instance.

 ## Can I migrate data from AWS S3 into {{site.data.keyword.cos_full_notm}}?
 {: #faq-migrate}
 {: faq}